cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ---

-## 3. Add UI-Stack to the interface and test
+## 3. Add feedback to the User Interface and test

+About UI principles

 About the UI-Stack.